P&F Blog

 Who are the six men in the Iwo Jima flag raising photo?

-All six are Marines: Sergeant Michael Strank, Corporal Harlon Block, Private First Class Franklin Sousley, Corporal Ira Hayes, Private First Class Harold Schultz, and Corporal Harold Keller.
-Schultz was confirmed in 2016 (replacing John Bradley), and Keller was confirmed in 2019 (replacing Rene Gagnon).
+All six are Marines: Michael Strank, Harlon Block, Franklin Sousley, Ira Hayes, Harold Schultz, and Harold Keller.
+Schultz was confirmed in 2016 (replacing John Bradley), and Keller in 2019 (replacing Rene Gagnon).

 Was the Iwo Jima flag raising staged?

-No. The Rosenthal photograph captured the second of two real flag raisings.
-The first flag was raised earlier that morning.
-A larger flag was sent up so it could be seen from the beach and so the first flag could be kept as a unit trophy.
-Rosenthal did take a separate posed photo afterward, but the famous image is a real, unrehearsed action shot.
+No. The Rosenthal photograph captured the second of two real flag raisings, ordered so the flag could be seen from the beach.
+Rosenthal took a separate posed photo afterward, but the famous image is a real, unrehearsed action shot.

 Where is the actual Iwo Jima flag now?

-Both flags from February 23, 1945 are preserved at the Marine Corps National Museum in Triangle, Virginia.
-The first, smaller flag and the second, larger Rosenthal-photo flag are both on permanent display.
+Both flags from February 23, 1945 are preserved at the National Museum of the Marine Corps in Triangle, Virginia, and both are on permanent display.
 Admission is free.

 Why do Marines salute the Iwo Jima flag raising photo?

-Because three of the six men in the photo were dead within four weeks of it being taken, and because the image stands for the entire 36-day battle that cost roughly 6,800 American lives.
-For the Marine Corps, it is shorthand for "uncommon valor was a common virtue," the line Admiral Chester Nimitz wrote about Iwo Jima.
+Because three of the six men in it were dead within four weeks of the photo being taken, and because the image stands for the whole 36-day battle.
+For the Marine Corps, it is shorthand for "uncommon valor was a common virtue," Admiral Chester Nimitz's line about Iwo Jima.